jkrumow/TBStateMachine/README.md

 ### Concurrency

 Actions, guards, enter and exit blocks will be executed on a background queue.
-Make sure the code in these blocks is dispatched back onto the right queue:
+Make sure the code in these blocks is dispatched back onto the expected queue:

 ```objective-c
 stateA.enterBlock = ^(TBStateMachineState *sourceState, TBStateMachineState *destinationState, NSDictionary *data) {